Sunday, May 31, 2015

 # # #

-The split between conservative and radical republicans appears immediately:
+The split between conservative republicans and those who want social change appears immediately:

 • To avoid the explosive term "Republic," conservatives say "Government of National Defense."

-• Recalling the betrayal of 1830 and massacre June '48, within hours radicals ask for public meetings in each district to supervise mayors and collect requests.*
+• Recalling their betrayal of the popular revolution of 1830 and support for the massacre of June '48, within hours radicals demand elections in each district to supervise mayors and collect requests.*

-"A Montmartre doctor jumps on a table to make the proposal... in an ambiance greatly influenced by the French Revolution, it had to recall Camille Desmoulin's call to arms."
+*"A Montmartre doctor jumped on a table to make the proposal... in an ambiance greatly influenced by the French Revolution, it had to recall Camille Desmoulin's call to arms."

 -- Letter published in the newspaper Rappel of September 6,